-- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of US\$1,700,000,000; - constitute a further issuance of, be consolidated, form a single series, and be fully fungible with the Republic's outstanding 5.875% Bonds due 2060 originally issued on January 30, 2020 in the aggregate principal amount of US\$1,500,000,000.
-After giving effect to the issuance of additional 2060 notes offered hereby, the total principal amount of 2060 notes outstanding will be US\$3,200,000,000; - be issued at 94.523% plus accrued interest from (and including) July 30, 2020 to (but excluding) September 23, 2020, the date on which the Republic expects to deliver the 2060 bonds, and any additional interest from September 23, 2020, if settlement occurs after that date;

-- be subject to an optional redemption with a make-whole premium prior to their scheduled maturity; - have a final maturity date of January 30, 2060; - be issued in minimum denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; and - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance."
+- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be issued in an aggregate principal amount of DOP17,500,000,000; - constitute a further issuance of, be consolidated, form a single series, and be fully fungible with the Republic's outstanding 9.750% Bonds due 2026 originally issued on June 5, 2019, in the aggregate principal amount of DOP50,523,000,000.
+After giving effect to the issuance of additional bonds offered hereby, the total principal amount of bonds outstanding will be DOP68,023,000,000; - be issued at 98.905% plus accrued interest from (and including) June 5, 2020 to (but excluding) September 23, 2020, the date on which the Republic expects to deliver the bonds, and any additional interest from September 23, 2020, if settlement occurs after that date; - payable in U.S. dollars as described below; - not be subject to optional redemption prior to their scheduled maturity; - have a final maturity date of June 5, 2026; - be issued in minimum denominations of DOP8,000,000 and in integral multiples of DOP50,000 in excess thereof; - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance"; and - be payable in respect of principal or interest in U.S. dollars, as calculated by the calculation agent by translating the peso amount into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.

-Interest on the 2060 bonds will:
+Interest on the bonds will:

-- accrue at the rate of 5.875% per annum; - accrue from the date of issuance or the most recent interest payment date; - be payable semi-annually in arrears on January 30 and July 30 of each year, commencing on January 30, 2021, to the holders of record on the January 23 and July 23 (whether or not a business day) immediately preceding the related interest payment date; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.
+- accrue at the rate of 9.750% per annum; - accrue from the date of issuance or the most recent interest payment date; - be payable semi-annually in arrears on June 5 and December 5 of each year, commencing on December 5, 2020, to the holders of record on the May 31 and November 30 (whether or not a business day) immediately preceding the related interest payment date; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.